Chicken Enchilada Chili is a hearty chili made with enchilada sauce, black beans, chili beans, tomatoes, and more, easy to make and totally delicious.

 - 1 teaspoon cumin

 - Heat the olive oil in a Dutch oven over medium heat.
-Add the chicken and onion to the Dutch oven and cook for about 8 to 10 minutes or until the chicken is no longer pink.
+Add the onion to the Dutch oven and cook for about 8 to 10 minutes or until the onion is tender.

-- Once the chicken is no longer pink add the diced tomatoes, green chilies, cream of chicken soup, sour cream, black beans, chili beans with gravy, red enchilada sauce and stir until well blended.
-Add the chili powder, cumin, salt, and pepper.
+- Once the onion is tender add the diced tomatoes, green chilies, cream of chicken soup, black beans, and chili beans with gravy and mix until combined.
+Stir in the red enchilada sauce until well blended.
+Add the sour cream, chili powder, and cumin, stir until well combined.

 - Bring to a boil and reduce heat to medium-low and cook for 20 to 30 minutes.
 Serve with additional sour cream, cheddar cheese, green onions, tortilla chips, or your preference.